 After several years of hard work and sweat, Becca gained the speed and confidence that pushed her to move to New York City.
 In 2010, she joined the team at Recette in Greenwich Village in spite of not having any NYC experience.
 She then went to Flex Mussels and eventually became the savory chef teaming up with the pastry chef.

 From there, Becca realized her dream and attended culinary school at International Culinary Center (formerly the French Culinary Institute) where she graduated with honors while working as a captain at Lincoln.
 The day of graduation, Becca was offered a job as the Sous chef at the Lion and eventually worked to take over as the Chef d’ Cuisine.

 In 2017, Becca moved to Oregon to be closer to her family.
 Shortly after that, she joined Stoller Family Estate.
-In her role, Becca creates dishes that showcase the harmony between locally-sourced food and wine for wine club events.
+In her role, Becca creates dishes that showcase the harmony between locally-sourced food and wine.

 As a native Oregonian with family roots in Newberg, Austin has had his eye on the wine industry for quite some time.
 Austin has worked for two of the world’s most influential brands at Nike and MTV, and studied New Media Communications at Oregon State University.
 What drew Austin to Stoller was the team’s vision of innovation and sustainability towards the environment, community, and economy.
 He is excited to bring his unique perspective into a creative role.